-With all of the nontraditional tile surfaces storming the tile world right now, I’ve become inspired to do a few remodel projects around my house.
+With all of the nontraditional tile surfaces storming the tile world right now, I’ve become inspired to do a few remodel projects around my house starting with some new tile ideas.
 So far we’ve only tackled the backsplash above our stove, but boy do I have plans.
 My husband doesn’t know about them yet, but he will soon be a busy man. 🙂

 I got so excited in my hunt for tile ideas for my own home, I decided to put together a list of some of my favorites.
 There are not only a ton of unique materials to use that you would have probably never even considered, but there are also a great deal of innovative ways to install tile that will certainly set your home apart from the rest.

 This post may contain affiliate links.
 Please see our Disclaimer Policy.